daniele77/daniele77.github.io/_drafts/swap-pattern.md

 TODO general explanation
 -->

-Sometimes it's necessary ...
+Sometimes it's necessary to decouple the source of a complex data from its consumers, in such a way that every actor can run to its own rate without interfer with each other.
+(TODO: rivedere)

 Consider for example an application that periodically retrieves data from a large sensor network, to perform some kind of statistical elaboration on the collected data set and send alarms when some criteria are met.
 The retrieval operation is a complex long task, involving several network protocols, and is completely independent (TODO separated, uncorrelated, ) from the statistical analysis and alarms evaluation, and can possibly run in separated threads.
 Besides, the data retrieval and its usage have different timing (e.g., the sensor network is scanned each 5 minutes, while the statistical elaboration is performed on request by a human operator).